Cartoonist Jon Morris Creates A Comic Book Menorah Of Jewish Superheroes

-Tuesday marked the final night of this year’s observance of Hanukkah, the Jewish Festival of Lights.
-In honor of the holiday, cartoonist Jon Morris rolled out on each day of Hanukkah a new illustration of one of comics’ Jewish characters, including some superheroes and cartoonified real-life legends, to create a cool and clever comic book menorah.
+Today marks this year’s final observance of Hanukkah, the Jewish Festival of Lights.
+In honor of the holiday, cartoonist Jon Morris created an illustration of one of comics’ Jewish characters for each night of Hanukkah, including some superheroes and cartoonified real-life legends, to create a cool and clever comic book menorah.

 Starting us off, it’s arguably the most high-profile Jewish superhero in comics, Ben Grimm – the Ever-Lovin’ Blue Eyed THING!
 Even though he debuted in 1961, it wasn’t until 2002 that Ben was officially revealed in canon to be Jewish, although creator Jack Kirby had always intended for and thought of Grimm as Jewish (for instance, see this great sketch by Kirby dated 1976).